 What are the major funding options for small businesses?

-For many businesses, a time comes when you need additional funding to help get your company fully off the ground.
-With 36% of small businesses utilising funding opportunities, understanding the main options available to you is the first step to securing financial support.
+Many businesses reach a point where they need additional funding to help get their company off the ground.
+With 36% of small businesses utilizing funding opportunities, understanding the main options available is the first step in securing financial support.

 There are two main funding opportunities: equity and debt.
-While other options are available, such as grants and pre-sales, we will be focusing on the core opportunities.
+While other options, such as grants and pre-sales, exist, we will focus on the core opportunities.

 What does equity financing include?